project WORLDVIEW copyright 2022 Home

 2) Classroom Activity: Making Observations (New Mexico Style) to Estimate the Size of the Earth, pdf file by Stephen P. Cook, suitable for use in Earth Science or Astronomy classes

-grades 7-12 3) Coming of Age Under the Night Sky: The Importance of Astronomy in Shaping Worldviews pre-publication version of chapter published in Astronomy
+the day matching theory and observation-- 3) Coming of Age Under the Night Sky: The Importance of Astronomy in Shaping Worldviews pre-publication version of chapter published in Astronomy

 and Civilization in the New Enlightenment